-Contact Us today to find out how Silent Sector can help you achieve your PCI cybersecurity and compliance objectives.
+Contact Us today to find out how Silent Sector's PCI DSS consulting services can help you achieve your cybersecurity and compliance objectives.

 The Payment Card Industry Data Security Standard (PCI DSS) is required for all vendors handling credit card payment transactions.
 Enforcement is generally conducted by merchant banks.
 PCI is broken into 4 levels, with each level based on the annual volume of credit card transactions processed.
 Depending on the credit card company, the levels are as generally as follows: Level 1 merchants process over 6 million cards annually, whereas Level 4 merchants process fewer than 1 million total with fewer than 20,000 via eCommerce.
 Regardless of merchant level, PCI contains 12 overlapping control categories that need to be in place.
 These include the requirement for a firewall to be configured and installed, change of default passwords on all technologies, protection of cardholder data, encrypted transmission of cardholder data, up-to-date anti-virus software, application security and maintenance, cardholder data must be on a need-to-know basis, every person with computer access must be given an ID, physical access to the cardholder data must be restricted, all cardholder data and network resources must be tracked, security systems bust be tested regularly, and policy dealing with information security must be reviewed and maintained.
 The complexity of these PCI compliance controls will vary depending on the organization's merchant level.